 DraftKings’ terms and conditions also state that you are “responsible for and agree to” reimburse DraftKings for “any and all reasonable claims, fees, fines, penalties, costs, and related expenses associated with any canceled or charged back deposits, including, without limitation, any fees or expenses related to a collection agency engaged by DraftKings.”

-Bottom line: DraftKings will punish you financially if your bank or financial institution approves your chargeback.
+Bottom line: DraftKings will punish you financially if your bank or financial institution approves your online gambling chargeback.
 But more often than not, the bank won’t approve the chargeback.

 Consequences of Chargebacks for Gamblers